This really is the ULTIMATE guide to Vienna!

 You can find your way around the Mozarthaus with audio-visual installations and images to guide the way.

-A trip to Vienna is not complete without a visit to the famous Naschmarkt – the outdoor flea market and food market.
+A guide to Vienna is not complete without enticing you to make a visit to the famous Naschmarkt – the outdoor flea market and food market.

 I was actually intending to visit the Ankhur Clock on my last day but ended up spending hours at this not-so-little market, getting bargains and sampling yummy food from 5 continents of the world.